-- Created under Section 1886(p) of the Social Security Act (the Act), the HAC Reduction Program (HACRP) provides an incentive for hospitals to reduce the number of hospitalacquired conditions (HACs) - Effective Fiscal Year (FY) 2015 and beyond, the HAC Reduction Program, requires the Secretary to make payment adjustments to applicable hospitals that rank in the worst-performing quartile of all subsection (d) hospitals relative to a national average of HACs acquired during an applicable hospital stay - HACs include a condition identified in subsection 1886(d)(4)(D)(iv) of the Act and any other condition determined appropriate by the Secretary - Section 1886(p)(6)(C) of the Act requires the HAC information be posted on the Care Compare website - The program uses the CMS Patient Safety and Adverse Events Composite (CMS PSI 90) and five healthcare-associated infections (HAI) as collected by the Centers for Disease Control and Prevention (CDC) National Healthcare Safety Network (NHSN) - HACRP scoring methodology assigns equal weighting to each measure for which a hospital has sufficient data - The Total HAC Score is the sum of the equally weighted average of the hospital's measure scores
+- Created under Section 1886(p) of the Social Security Act (the Act), the HAC Reduction Program (HACRP) provides an incentive for hospitals to reduce the number of hospitalacquired conditions (HACs). - Effective Fiscal Year (FY) 2015 and beyond, the HAC Reduction Program, requires the Secretary to make payment adjustments to applicable hospitals that rank in the worstperforming quartile of all subsections (d) hospitals relative to a national average of HACs acquired during an applicable hospital stay. - HACs include a condition identified in subsection 1886(d)(4)(D)(iv) of the Act and any other condition determined appropriate by the Secretary. - Section 1886(p)(6)(C) of the Act requires the HAC information be posted on the Care Compare website. - The program uses the CMS Patient Safety and Adverse Events Composite (CMS PSI 90) and five healthcare-associated infections (HAI) as collected by the CDC NHSN. - HACRP scoring methodology assigns equal weighting to each measure for which a hospital has sufficient data. - The Total HAC Score is the sum of the equally weighted average of the hospital's measure scores.